Turbodunker/BaProject/README.md

 tests/test_runner.py look for MeowTests::SweptPythonExecution core/base_handler.py uncommented the hashing-check in def create_job_script_file() and added permissions to job.sh

 Configuration files for the remote is found in remote/ and in root for the local

+RECENT COMMIT:
+Removed the "waiting for done-file" check in connect.sh in the remote_slurm_conductor.py and removed the moving of directories from job-queue to output directory in base_conductor.py
+Also changed all instances of "docker" to "podman".
+This allows for the so called "fire-and-forget-mode" which utilized 2 or more computenodes with sbatch.